- Military Basics

 You’re most likely to get scammed when you’re most vulnerable or least expecting it.
 Scammers know this.
 That’s why some of the most common rip-offs involve home repair and other frauds after a natural disaster, foreclosure rescue scams, pension and charity scams.
 Learn how to protect yourself from:

 - Con artists who prey on disaster victims.
 Common scams include those involving home repair frauds, fake government representatives and fake charities.
 The Consumer Financial Protection Bureau has tips for how to protect yourself.

 - Foreclosure rescue scams.
 Having a hard time making your mortgage payments or facing foreclosure?
 You have options to save your home.
-But beware of scammers who guarantee to stop your foreclosure (no one can promise that) or tell you not contact your lender, your lawyer or your credit housing counselor (they all can be helpful).
-See how to sniff out such scams at fdic.gov.
+But beware of scammers who guarantee to stop your foreclosure (no one can promise that) or tell you not to contact your lender, your lawyer or your credit housing counselor (they all can be helpful).
+See how to sniff out such scams with this Federal Deposit Insurance Corporation brochure.

 - Sham charity operators and dishonest pension advisors.
 Service members, veterans and their families are targets for crooked charity operators and dishonest advisers who claim to offer free help with paperwork for pensions, including some attorneys and financial planners.
 Check out The U.S. Department of Justice Servicemembers and Veterans Initiative for more information.